Representation

 ABLE at Loblaw

-To improve inclusive experiences for our customers, we continued with two pilot programs to provide a more accessible in-store experience:
+To improve inclusive experiences for our customers, we continued with two programs to provide a more accessible in-store experience:

 Utilizing a booking service to allow customers with disabilities to pre-book an appointment to have dedicated assistance when shopping.